howardck/switches_api_test/switch_management.md

 `GET /switch/network/<network-id>/list`

-Retrieve all switch-related information on switches in the given network.
+Retrieve a list of all switches belonging to the given network, with detailed information.

 ##### example request
 `GET https://api.cloudtrax.com/switch/network/12345/list`